Woodsetts: History

+Traditions

+Beating the bounds

+The village still holds the centuries-old annual tradition of 'beating the bounds' during Rogationtide, when residents walk around the village led by the vicar in order to define and remember the parish boundary.
+During the event, the local history society talk about the history of the village.

+Bonfire night

+The village holds an annual bonfire night in the start of November.
+The bonfire is joined by fireworks on the village recreational ground.

 Facilities

 There is a small shopping precinct in the village, which includes a post office.
 The new village hall was built in 2007, it sits in the centre of the village off the recreational ground, which includes football pitches, a cricket pitch and green, cricket pavilion, and small skate park.
 There is also an artificial games pitch, and a children's play area.
 The village has its own scouts group in the Rotherham district.
 To the north of the village there is a small GP surgery.

 There is one Junior and Infants School in the village.
 There are two secondary schools within a 4-mile radius, Dinnington High School and Outwood Academy Valley.
-There is 6th form provision at Dinnington High School, North Notts College, and Worksop College (independent).
+There is sixth form provision at Dinnington High School, North Notts College, and Worksop College (independent).
 The nearest Universities are those of Sheffield.

 Public transport consists of bus routes operated by stagecoach.
 The nearest railway station is at Shireoaks.